cldwalker/atomfiles/README.md

 ### Developing with JS

-To enable some of these, start the js bundle with the `package-switch:start-packages` command.
+To enable these, start the js bundle with the `package-switch:start-packages` command.

 Current packages I use: